 The Computer Science and Engineering (CSE) Department at Taylor University offers challenging real-world courses in the following degree options.

-You can choose between a Bachelor of Arts (BA) or a Bachelor of Science (BS) Degree in computer science.
-The BA degree is designed to provide a solid background in the field for those wishing to immediately enter a career in computer science or related fields.
-The BS degree includes additional theory and research courses for students wishing to pursue graduate study in computer science.
-The BS degree with Systems adds the systems component to the existing BA degree requirements.
+The Bachelor of Arts option is designed to provide a solid background in the field for those wishing to immediately enter a career in computer science or related fields.
+Two Bachelor of Science options exist.
+The Bachelor of Science in Computer Science includes additional theory and research courses for students wishing to pursue graduate study in computer science, while the Bachelor of Science in Computer Science and Systems adds the systems curriculum to existing BA degree requirements.

 Computer science/digital media is an interdisciplinary major offered by the Computer Science and Engineering, Media Communication, and Art Departments.
 This degree is a hybrid of logic, communication, and the art of design.
-You can choose between a Bachelor of Arts (BA) or Bachelor of Science (BS) with Systems.
-The BA degree prepares students in the use of digital tools in the creative arts with a Computer Science understanding.
-The BS degree with Systems adds the systems component.
+The Bachelor of Arts option prepares students in the use of digital tools in the creative arts with a Computer Science understanding.
+The Bachelor of Science option adds the systems curriculum.

-This ABET Accredited Computer Engineering program is an interdisciplinary major offered jointly by the Computer Science and Engineering, and Physics departments.
-The major prepares students for computer engineering jobs and/or graduate programs involving robotics, biomedical implants, small instrumentation, telecommunications, supervisory control and data acquisition systems, and other complex hardware-software systems.
+Taylor's ABET-accredited computer engineering program is an interdisciplinary major offered jointly by the Computer Science and Engineering, and Physics departments.
+The major prepares students for computer engineering jobs and/or graduate programs involving robotics, biomedical implants, small instrumentation, telecommunications, supervisory control, data acquisition systems, and other complex hardware-software systems.

 A systems engineer determines the most effective ways to combine the basic factors of supply chain—people, machines, materials, information, and energy—to make a product or provide a service.
 You will learn how to increase productivity by improving processes, management, methods of business organization, and technology.
-Systems Engineering focuses on defining customer needs and required functionality while considering the complete problem.
+Systems Engineering focuses on defining customer needs and the necessary functions while considering the complete problem.